-In accordance with normal commercial practice, the academy trust has purchased insurance via the EFA Risk Protection Arrangement (RPA) to protect governors and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business.
-The insurance provides cover up to £10,000,000 on any one claim and the cost for the year ended 31 August 2018 is included within the insurance fee.
+The academy trust has opted into the Department for Education's Risk Protection Arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects governors and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business, and provides cover up to £10,000,000.
+It is not possible to quantify the governors and officers indemnity element from the overall cost of the RPA scheme.